JaspreetKhela/JaspreetKhela/README.md

 - Game Application Art
 - Computer Systems Technology [with a Networking Specialization]
 - Information Systems Business Analysis
-- Art and Design Foundation
+- Art and Design Fundamentals
 - Interaction Design and Development [to Augment Current Background with a Comprehensive Deep Dive]
 - Digital Experience Design [for Specialization]
 - Graphic Design